Mission of the Holy Spirit: Beliefs

-Richer taught and his followers believe that he was the embodiment of the Holy Spirit, completing the Holy Trinity.
+Richer taught and his followers to believe that he was the embodiment of the Holy Spirit, completing the Holy Trinity.
 He believed in an approach to Christianity that is generational, which he believed would lead to better generations of people to attain the Kingdom of God.
 They believe in betterment of the human soul by improving themselves throughout their life and in raising children who are better than themselves by following the example set forth by Jesus Christ.

 Members of the Mission believe that Richer brought a man back to life on the Place d'Armes (Montreal) and that he predicted the execution of the family of Tsar Nicholas II.
-They also believe in reincarnation and that the souls of the faithful slip themselves into the embryos of good mother’s.
+They also believe in reincarnation and that the souls of the faithful slip themselves into the embryos of good mothers.

 Membership

 According to Statistics Canada, 515 people declared themselves members in the 2011 National Household Survey.

 The Mission is divided geographically into six independent branches.